client9/libinjection/misc/doc-sqli-false-negative.md

 ### Use of fancy unicode quotes

-A SQLi example that is cut-n-paste from a wordpress site frequently has fancy unicode quotes instead of normal single or double quotes.
-For example [this report][cve20132397] has the SQLi [1][bad1], [2][bad2] that start with:
+A SQLi example that is cut-n-paste from a Wordpress site frequently has fancy unicode quotes instead of normal single or double quotes.
+For example, [this report][cve20132397] has the SQLi [1][bad1], [2][bad2] that start with:

-    1′) UNION ALL SELEC
+    1′) UNION ALL SELET

-Note the ′unicode character -- that'snot a ASCII " or a '.
-These alternative quotes are not recoqnized by any SQL engine.
-Converting the unicode quotes to single or double quote normally allows detection to procede normally.
+Note the Unicode character -- that's not a ASCII " or a '.
+These alternative quotes are not recognized by any SQL engine.
+Converting the Unicode quotes to single or double quote normally allows detection to proceed normally.
 For example, the corrected queries [1][fix1], [2][fix2] are detected correctly.

 [cve20132397]: http://penturalabs.wordpress.com/2013/06/18/oracle-sqli-advisory-cve-2013-2397/